Wednesday, October 29, 2025

 A perceptual painting program (no drawing) that is logistically too costly for other schools, too lengthy and also not currently super marketable (like the “classical” or digital illustration oriented things which I’ve been previously asked to teach).

-In fact, it was my own long-term, firsthand experience of teaching at, and of the teaching within, a mass-marketed “classical” atelier in Seattle which made me sure that these perceptual, tonal lessons, which form a foundation for understanding Corot, are needed.
+Teaching full time within a digital art BFA program and my long-term experience of teaching at, and of the teaching within, a mass-marketed “classical” atelier in Seattle convinced me of the need for these perceptual, tonal lessons.

 The general texts for the program are “The Science of Appearances” by Max Meldrum and “Experience in Painting, An Analysis of the Visual Impression as Applied to Painting” by Percy Leason.